GuaciG/GuaciG/README.md

 - 🔭 I’m currently working on my portfolio.
 - 🌱 I’m currently learning TypeScript, Angular and NestJS.
+- 👯 I’m looking to collaborate within a professional team.
 - 💬 Ask me about anything, if I know about it you'll get your answer.
 - 🥰 Passionate about learning new stuffs.
 - 😄 Pronouns: "she" | "her"